 - 397 grams caramel condensed milk 1 tin

 - 300 mls double cream

 - 340 grams full fat cream cheese

 - toffee/caramel sauce for decorating

 - 70 grams unsalted butter melted

-Crush the biscuits.
+- Crush 200 grams bourbon biscuits.
 I use a food processor but you can put them in a plastic bag and use a rolling pin to crush them.
-Add the butter and mix well.
+Add 70 grams/2.5 oz butter and mix well.
 Empty the biscuit crumbs into a 20 cm loose bottomed, spring release tin and smooth evenly with the back of a spoon.

-Put the cream cheese and caramel into a bowl and whisk for a couple of minutes with an electric hand held whisk or in a free standing mixer.
+- Put 340 grams cream cheese and tin of condensed milk caramel into a bowl and whisk for a couple of minutes with an electric hand held whisk or in a free standing mixer.
 The mixture will become thick.
-Add the cream and whisk again until very thick.
+Add 300 mls of double cream and whisk again until very thick.

-Dollop the mixture out onto your biscuit base and smooth evenly.
-Cover with clingfilm and put in the fridge for at least 4 hours.
-An hour before you are going to serve it put it in the freezer in it's tin and leave it there until you are ready to eat.
+- Dollop the mixture out onto your biscuit base and smooth evenly.
+Put it in the fridge for at least 4 hours, or overnight.
+3 hours before you are going to serve it, put it in the freezer in it's tin and leave it there until you are ready to eat.
 I usually make it the day before and then put it in the freezer 3 hours before I am going to serve it.

 I have linked this post with #CookBlogShare over at Easy Peasy Foodie.